mayank1004/Test-PlaywrightDotNet-RestSharp/README.md

 - This is skeleton work E2E Test automation project built using [Playwright for .Net](https://playwright.dev/dotnet/)
 - This also has skeleton work for the API testing using [RestSharp](https://restsharp.dev/)

+*Note*: Playwright does not support API testing on .Net with current version 1.22, [known issue](https://github.com/microsoft/playwright-dotnet/issues/1905)

 ---
 [Test case folder](./Tests/ConduitTests)